About the Australian Medicinal Cannabis Study

 To help address this evidence gap, the Victorian Office of Medicinal Cannabis is leading a national study of medicinal cannabis use in Australia.
 Patients that have been legally prescribed medicinal cannabis and their prescribing medical practitioner have been asked to participate in online voluntary surveys, providing information about their experience with medicinal cannabis.

-This project has been developed by the Victorian Office of Medicinal Cannabis, Department of Health and Human Services, in partnership with the Independent Medical Advisory Committee for medicinal cannabis (including Chairperson, Professor James Angus, who is also Chair of the Australian Advisory Council on the Medicinal use of Cannabis), and academic partners at the University of Melbourne and the Lambert Initiative for Cannabinoid Therapeutics, University of Sydney.
+This project has been developed by the Victorian Office of Medicinal Cannabis, Department of Health and Human Services, in partnership with the University of Melbourne, Department of Medicine, University of Sydney, Lambert Initiative for Cannabinoid Therapeutics, University of Sydney, and key health services.

 Ethics approval to begin the study was granted by the Monash Health Human Research Ethics Committee.